CloudLabsAI-Azure/Fabric-Copilot/fabric-copilot.md

 ## Exercise 1: Getting Started with Microsoft Fabric: Activate Trial and Set Up a Workspace

+In this exercise, you will activate a 60-day free trial of Microsoft Fabric and create a workspace linked to Copilot-enabled capacity.
+This setup will prepare you to bring in data, build models, and generate reports using Microsoft Fabric’s integrated tools.

 ### Task 1: Start Free fabric trial

 1. On the top right corner of the screen, select the **User icon** and select **Free trial**.